Best Selling Historical Fiction of All Time

 Not gonna lie I’ve got a confession to make.
 Before becoming a historical fiction author myself (23 years and counting, God help me), I used to be something of a literary snob.
 Yep.
 Me.
 The woman who now cranks out historical novels for a living once rolled her eyes at best selling historical fiction displays in bookstores.

-Then my grandmother died and left me her dog-eared copy of “To Kill a Mockingbird.”
-The bookmark was still there, a faded receipt from 1974.
-I read it during those weird, sleepless grief nights.
-By page 87, I wasn’t just hooked.
-I was TRANSFORMED.
+Then my grandmother passed away and left me her beat-up copy of “To Kill a Mockingbird.”
+That faded 1974 receipt was still marking her place.
+During those awful grief-filled nights when sleep wouldn’t come, I read it cover to cover.
+By page 87, something clicked.
+I wasn’t just reading anymore – I was living in 1930s Alabama.

 A Tale of Two Cities (aka The Book That Made Me Ugly Cry in Public)